meltingscales/VirtualMachineConfigs/java/compiling-without-ides/README.md

 `javac hello_world.java`

-As others have done it better than me (and I don't want to reinvent the wheel), [here is a tutorial](https://stackoverflow.com/a/42897591/4262535) on how to set your PATH variable to include your Java Development Kit's folder.
+As others have done it better than me (and I don't want to reinvent the wheel), [here is a tutorial](https://stackoverflow.com/a/36306623/4262535) on how to set your PATH variable to include your Java Development Kit's folder.

-Make sure to look at the `B. Permanent` section in their tutorial.

 ## Troubleshooting